NouraAlqasim/xray-diagnosis/README.md

 rather than on scanner artifacts, text overlays, or borders — a documented failure mode in medical imaging, where models have achieved strong benchmark numbers by learning which hospital's equipment produced the scan.

+**A working interface.** The trained model is wrapped in an application that accepts an uploaded image, validates its format, and returns a prediction or an explicit "inconclusive" result rather than a silent failure.

 **Input gating.** A softmax classifier returns a confident distribution over its four classes for *any* input, including images that aren't X-rays at all.
 A separate gate